oracle-livelabs/security/oci-kms/simulation-enable-access/simulation-enable-access.md

 ## Task 1: Re-enable key in CipherTrust Manager

 1. Go back to the CipherTrust Manager console.
-If you closed it, use the following URL to access CipherTrust Manager as a Service: *"https://us1.ciphertrust.dpondemand.io/?tenant=oracle-OracleCTM"* and append your student number.
-For example, if your student number is 001, go to the following URL: *"https://us1.ciphertrust.dpondemand.io/?tenant=oracle-OracleCTM001"*
+    If you closed it or lost the link: to access CipherTrust Manager as a Service you will need to create the URL to access your own private tenant.
+To do this, you need to copy and paste this URL: "https://us1.ciphertrust.dpondemand.io/?tenant=oracle-OracleCTM" in your browser address bar and add your student number at the end of the URL.
+For example, if your student number is 001, the complete URL to your own private CTM tenant will be: "https://us1.ciphertrust.dpondemand.io/?tenant=oracle-OracleCTM001".
+    Once you access your login window, please login using your "Secops_XXX" user, with the password which has been provided to you.
+If you can't locate this information, please contact one of the trainer to assist you.

     ![Log in to CipherTrust Manager](images/ctm-login.png "Log in to CipherTrust Manager")